Tree Kit Instructions

 Sunning:

-1. Place your tree in a safe, sunny location where it can stay for the next few weeks.
+1. Place your tree in a safe, sunny indoor location where it can stay for the next few weeks.

 2. Refer to the "Care Until Planting" instructions below for detailed information on caring for your tree during the first few weeks.